Mutaba Health Clinic, 2015

 A well designed Maternity Ward

-38 babies have been delivered at the clinic already this year, the layout of the clinic with a separate maternity ward ensures sanitary conditions for those giving birth.
+38 babies have been delivered at the clinic in 2018 as of August.
+The layout of the clinic with a separate maternity ward ensures sanitary conditions for those giving birth.

 A widespread use of the clinic

 In 2017 a total of 10,799 individuals made use of the clinic!

 The Under 5s clinic has around 50/60 consultations each week.